-Cintas is in the midst of a comprehensive, enterprise-wide review of its business model as it relates to environmental, social and governance (ESG) opportunities, improvements and efficiencies.
-In 2021, Cintas announced our ambition to achieve Net Zero greenhouse gas (GHG) emissions by 2050.
-In fiscal 2022, Cintas expanded our ESG report to share our focus on making a positive impact through our key ESG priorities.
-This included work in areas of climate and energy initiatives, water interactions, materials and waste innovations, sustainable supply chain, diversity, equity and inclusion efforts, employee-partner development, safety and health strategy, human rights and labor rights positions and governance, ethics and integrity foundations.
-Cintas' most recent ESG report can be found on our website at www.cintas.com/esg.
+In fiscal 2023, Cintas published its third annual environmental, social and governance (ESG) report and reported on Cintas' continued strategy of a Shared Drive for Better.
+The report included information on Cintas' efforts in areas of climate and energy initiatives, water interactions, materials and waste, sustainable supply chain, diversity, equity and inclusion efforts, employee-partner development, safety and health strategy, human rights and labor rights positions and governance, ethics and integrity foundations.
+Cintas' most recent ESG report can be found on our website at www.cintas.com/company/esg.